Thermalization in Quenched Open Quantum Cosmology: Introduction and summary

 \section{\sffamily Introduction and summary}

 The study of Brownian motion \cite{RevModPhys.59.1,CALDEIRA1983587,Grabert:1988yt,doi:10.1142/6738,PhysRevE.67.056120,PhysRev.36.823} of a particle coupled to a thermal bath has assumed great significance owing to its relevance as a robust model for open quantum systems in the context of macroscopic properties of a particle in a general environment.
 This has been used to study quantum dissipation \cite{RevModPhys.59.1,CALDEIRA1983587,Grabert:1988yt,doi:10.1142/6738,PhysRevE.67.056120,Fischler:2014tka,Kubo_1966} and quantum decoherence due to the system's interaction with the environment \cite{banerjee2018open}.
 This model of quantum brownian motion has proven to be useful not only in studies of open quantum systems but also in the field of quantum cosmology \cite{Duncan:1977fc,Cabo-Bizet:2014wpa,Kanno:2014lma,Festuccia:2006sa,Kanno:2015ewa,Kanno:2015lja,Anchordoqui:2000du,Gurovich:1979xg,Gibbons:1977mu,Vilenkin:1985md}, quantum correlation problems \cite{Calzetta:1989vk,PhysRevD.44.1038,PhysRevD.42.4056}, among others.
 It has also been extensively used in the context of AdS/CFT \cite{deBoer:2008gu,CaronHuot:2011vtx,Atmaja:2010uu}.
 The usual approach of tackling this problem involves use of the influence functional technique developed by Feynman and Vernon \cite{FEYNMAN2000547}.
 The contribution of the environment degrees of freedom is quantified by the influence functional and one obtains the reduced subsystem of interest whose dynamics is of particular interest.
 A very well-known model in this direction was given by Caldeira and Leggett \cite{CALDEIRA1983587}.
+For the cosmological application look at ref. \cite{Traschen:1990sw}, where the authors have studied the origin of time dependent mass from the coupling to an inflaton field which is assumed to be in a coherent state leading to a time dependent mass and further the phenomena of particle production is studied in detail.
+For more details see also the other refs. \cite{Anderson:2013ila,Mottola:1984ar,Garriga:1994bm}.

 The process of thermalization has grown to be an important area of research in the recent past.
 The advent of holography has provided a one-to-one correspondence of the subject of thermalization to the issue of gravitational collapse of a black hole.
 Quantum quench is one such technique where the process of thermalization can be realized in the system in the post-quench phase.
 In a quantum quench, some parameter of the Hamiltonian change over a finite duration of time, and the initial wave function in the pre-quench function evolves to a state after the quench that is not stationary.
 The evolution of the state after the quench is then guided by the post-quench Hamiltonian which is in general time-independent.
 This kind of study is crucial to find out if and when a closed system reaches equilibrium subject to any disturbances.
 Due to the growing interest in studying thermalization for integrable systems, there has been huge progress in the understanding of thermalization in scalar fields and extensive studies in the direction can be found in refs. \cite{Balasubramanian:2010ce}.
 Besides the theoretical motivation, in many experimental studies, the process of quantum quench has been realized using cold atoms and the post quench phase can be described in terms of free scalars or fermions \cite{Hung:2012zr}.
 Hence, the study of quantum quench involving scalar fields is of prime significance not only theoretically but also experimentally.